Mini-Grant Application for Service and Social Action (SASA) Student Organizations

 Please note, if funded, your club is required to turn in a final expense report and evaluation.
 Expense report and evaluation forms will be provided to you.
 These items are due by the end of the semester for a one-time activity or by the end of the academic year for an on-going activity.

-*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough on all responses*
+*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough with all responses*

 If you have any questions about filling out the application, contact the Coordinator of Community Outreach and/or the Director of the Center for Social Concern.